 Our institute was represented by Klara giving a talk about MALDI/ToF-mass spectrometry.

 On the 21st of September Gerold started his journey to California.
-Travelling over the Golden Gate Bridge he arrived in Rohnert Park where the conference Advances in Polyolefins (APO 2019) was held for the next four days.
+Travelling over the Golden Gate Bridge he arrived in Rohnert Park where the conference Advances in Polyolefins (APO 2019, opens an external URL in a new window) was held for the next four days.
 135 participants from academia and the industry shared their knowledge in talks, poster sessions and discussions.
 The presentations covered a broad range of topics including organometallic chemistry, polymer characterisation, computer modelling, industrial applications and synthesis of novel materials.
 The evening receptions with a large selection of food, beer and wine gave a great opportunity to meet people from all over the world.

 18th Austrian Chemistry Days